Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 ## Adding the the checkered gate.
 	### Add a set mySprite2 to sprite [] of kind Player.
 	### Rename mySprite2 to CheckGate.
-	### Change the kind from Player to a new kind called CGate.
+	### Change the kind from Player to a new kind called Gate.
 	```blocks
 	namespace SpriteKind {
     export const Rock = SpriteKind.create()